 Winchcombe is served by the Marchant's Coaches 606 bus service Monday to Sundays, as well as their W1 and W2 services Mondays to Saturdays, all of which come past the station and will take you into Winchcombe.
 See the timetables here.

 Another option for travelling into Winchcombe is to use the privately run Winchcombe private hire shuttle service.
-Commencing 14th August 2018, the cost is £3 single £4 return to Abbey Terrace in the centre of Winchcombe with an option to go to Sudeley Castle.
+The cost is £3 single £4 return to Abbey Terrace in the centre of Winchcombe with an option to go to Sudeley Castle.
 See attached flyer for details.
-Please Note: This is a private minibus shuttle service and has no connection to the railway.
+Please Note: This is a private minibus shuttle service and has no connection to the Railway.
 We are therefore not liable for any problems associated with this service.